SyncfusionExamples/How-to-display-a-hand-cursor-when-hovering-over-a-column-in-WinForms-DataGrid/README.md

 ![HandCursor](HandCursor.gif)

-Take a moment to peruse the [WinForms DataGrid - Handling events](https://help.syncfusion.com/windowsforms/datagrid/gettingstarted#handling-events) documentation, where you can find about the handling events with code examples.
+Take a moment to peruse the [WinForms DataGrid - Events](https://help.syncfusion.com/windowsforms/datagrid/gettingstarted#handling-events) documentation, where you can find about the events with code examples.